 I would like to extend my heartfelt gratitude you to everyone who has worked with us, continuing to curate the best of classical and world music.
-To the AKAM artists, those that have been with the company since the beginning and those who are new to our roster, to the presenters who allow AKAM's artists to make an impact on audiences and communities, and to everyone who has been with AKAM over the past 25 years, thank you for transforming simple notes on a page into one of life’s best experience.
+To the AKAM artists, those that have been with the company since the beginning and those who are new to our roster, to the presenters who allow AKAM's artists to make an impact on audiences and communities, thank you for transforming simple notes on a page into one of life’s best experience.

 Here’s to the next chapter.

 Andrew Kwan Artists Management Inc. (AKAM) is a Canadian management agency specialising in career development, artist promotion and public performance arrangements for classical and world artists.
 For over 25 years, the company has maintained a roster of Canada's finest musicians; it remains the philosophy that AKAM promotes artists of the highest calibre, and is totally committed to the nurturing of these artists.
 In addition to the artist management services, AKAM is involved with concert management, artistic administration, tour logistics as well as artist promotion and event media relations.